Eber Bunker: 1809-1818: Remarriage, establishment as a pastoralist, and more voyages

-1821-1825: More land grants, more voyages, death of second wife, and final marriage
+1821–1825: More land grants, more voyages, death of second wife, and final marriage

-In 1821 Bunker was promised a grant of 600 acres (243 hectares) at Ravensworth on the Hunter River, and was given a permit to proceed to the country south and west of Bargo with 100 cattle and two servants.
+In 1821, Bunker was promised a grant of 600 acres (243 hectares) at Ravensworth on the Hunter River, and was given a permit to proceed to the country south and west of Bargo with 100 cattle and two servants.
 He then went to England to buy the Wellington.
 While he was away his second wife (Margaret) died, and on his return he married, on 28 April 1823, Ann, widow of William Minchin.
-In 1824-25 he made a final whaling voyage in the Alfred to the Santa Cruz Islands.
+In 1824–25 he made a final whaling voyage in the Alfred to the Santa Cruz Islands.

-1828-1836: Final years and legacy
+1828–1836: Final years and legacy

 By 1828, Bunker held 1600 acres (648 hectares), of which 340 (138 hectares) were cleared.
 He died at Collingwood on 27 September 1836, aged 74, and was buried in the old Church of England cemetery at Liverpool.
 Once described by Governor Macquarie as 'a very able and expert Seaman... and of a Most respectable Character', he had been a leading member of the community in New South Wales.
 He has been called the 'father of Australian whaling'.

 The Mitchell Library holds a portrait of Eber Bunker wearing a white waistcoat and white linen ruffled shirt each with stand collars, a white stock at neckline, and a navy blue wool double-breasted jacket with brass buttons titled Captain Eber Bunker, 1760–1836, The first of the Whalers, Arrived New South Wales 1791.

+The Bunker Islets near Stewart Island in New Zealand were named after Bunker.